ghaiklor/passport-instagram-token/README.md

 };
 ```

-The request to this route should include a GET or POST data with the keys `access_token` and optionally, `refresh_token` set to the credentials you receive from Instagram.
+The request to this route should include a GET or POST data with the keys `id_token` set to the credentials you receive from Apple.

 ```
-GET /auth/instagram?access_token=<TOKEN>
+GET /auth/apple/token?id_token=<TOKEN>
 ```

 ## Issues